KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/ws4-html-attributes/4link.md

 1. Clicking "About" link should move to the **"About"** section of the page.
 We need to specify the hyperlink reference source for the anchor (where the link takes you when you click on it).
 This is an attribute `href`.
 Inside the opening `<a>` tag, add the attribute `href` with the value "#about".

    {% hint style="info" %}
-The '#' in front of the "about" is a special symbol.
+The '#' in front of the "about" is a special symbol that denotes the id of an element.
 It specifies that the link is within this web page and not to another webpage on the internet.
-The '#' is a special symbol that denotes the id of an element.
 We'll use element ids again when we write JavaScript later in the curriculum.
    {% endhint %}

    {% hint style="working" %}